survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 npm i extract-text-webpack-plugin@beta --save-dev
 ```

-*extract-text-webpack-plugin* includes a loader, `ExtractTextPlugin.extract` that marks the assets to be extracted.
+`ExtractTextPlugin` includes a loader, `ExtractTextPlugin.extract` that marks the assets to be extracted.
 Then a plugin will perform its work based on this annotation.

+`ExtractTextPlugin.extract` accepts `loader` and `fallbackLoader` definitions. `ExtractTextPlugin` processes content through `loader` only from **initial chunks** by default and it uses `fallbackLoader` for the rest.
+This means it won't touch any split bundles unless `allChunks: true` is set true.
+The *Splitting Bundles* chapter digs into greater detail.

+It is important to note that if you wanted to extract CSS from a more involved format, like SASS, you would have to pass multiple loaders to the `loader` option.
+Both `loader` and `fallbackLoader` a loader (string), a loader definition, or an array of loader definitions.

 The idea looks like this:

 **webpack.parts.js**